 Conclusion

 Being told your car is a totaled in Louisiana can feel like a big hit.
 But knowing your rights for how the value is calculated, what deductions you face, whether you owe more than the car is worth, and when to accept or challenge what the insurer offers gives you power.
-If you have injuries from the same crash, LJBLegal can help.
+If you have injuries from the same crash, the New Orleans car accident lawyers from LJBLegal can help.
 We fight to make sure you are treated fairly, not just with your car, but with your health, your bills, and your whole life taken into account.